-Yes, we recommend that walls greater than 3′ (1m) or with a heavy load be engineered by a qualfied civil engineer (some municipalities require even lower heights, such as 2′ (600 mm), to be designed by an engineer).
+Yes, we recommend that walls greater than 3′ (1m), or with a heavy load, be engineered by a qualified civil engineer (some municipalities require even lower heights, such as 2′ (600mm), to be designed by an engineer).
 Fencing and railing may also be required.
 Always check with local building codes before building a retaining wall or fence.

-If your concrete is in excellent condition (no cracking or deterioration), then yes you can install pavers over concrete.
-The existing concrete pad must slope away from any structures at a minimum of 1” of fall for 8 feet of run) from any structures to ensure drainage.
+If your concrete is in excellent condition (no cracking or deterioration), then yes, you can install pavers over concrete.
+The existing concrete pad must slope away from any structures at a minimum of 1” of fall for 8 feet of run to ensure proper drainage.
 Also, you must create a drainage layer (1” of bedding sand) below the pavers.
 For more information read our blog titled “Installing Pavers on Concrete.”

 The base material we recommend is 3/4″ crusher run gravel (6″ thick for a patio and/or walkway, 10-12″ thick for a driveway).
-On top of this compacted gravel a 1” bedding course of coarse sand is placed prior to laying the pavers.
+On top of this compacted gravel, a 1” bedding of coarse sand is placed prior to laying the pavers.